"He is not God": SA ladies fire shots at man sharing why men cheat

 - A man on TikTok caught smoke after he tipped women on why their partners cheat on them

-- The gent warned the ladies not to watch or engage with him if they were emotionally immature
+- The gent warned the ladies not to watch or engage with him if they are emotionally immature

 - The women bashed his insight and expressed themselves in a thread of over 3.2K views